hubverse-org/hubData/README.md

 [![R-CMD-check](https://github.com/Infectious-Disease-Modeling-Hubs/hubData/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/Infectious-Disease-Modeling-Hubs/hubData/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of hubData is to …
+The goal of hubData is to provide tools for accessing and working with hubverse Hub data.

+The hubData package is part of the [hubverse](https://hubverse.org) ecosystem, which aims to provide a suite of tools for infectious disease modeling and data analysis.

 ## Installation